To add a new user:

 In the Admin Permissions section, you can define additional administrative roles to delegate user setup and account setup to separate administrators.
 By unchecking the administrator restriction options in this section, you can set up administrators who are prohibited from enabling trading for accounts and/or users, and control whether administrators can disable the "Apply Limits" option for accounts and/or users.
 You can also set up TT Score administrators in this section.

 In the Trade Permissions section, you can prevent the user from trading on TT, and set permissions for submitting RFQs.
 You can set these permissions for individual users or company administrators.

 In the Algo Permissions section, you can set permissions for users to run their own algos, or approve order entry when algos are deployed.
 You can set these permissions for individual users or company administrators.

 To configure user settings:

-To restrict administrator permissions, uncheck the following options as needed:
+To restrict administrator permissions, uncheck the following settings as needed: